YOUTH

 Additional Services provided in Health Home Care Management

-Representative Payee Services is primarily for its mental health participants, but also for recipients of other mental health services in the community.
+Representative Payee Services is available for recipients of Social Security Disability benefits who also receive mental health services in the community.
 Family Services of Chemung County staff support eligible clients in managing their personal finances by assisting them with budget development and training, individual support, and coordination with other community service providers, with the goal of fostering economic self-sufficiency.

 For information regarding all of these programs, please call us to discuss further.